 - 1X points per $1 spent on all other purchases

-The Citi Premier is currently running a bonus of 60,000 points after you spend $4,000 in purchases within the first 3 months of account opening.
+The Citi Strata Premier is currently running a bonus of 60,000 points after you spend $4,000 in purchases within the first 3 months of account opening.
 While this is less than the best bonus we've seen on this card, it can still provide a ton of value when transferred to airline partners.

-- Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
-That's $750 when you redeem through Chase Ultimate Rewards®.
+- Earn 60,000 bonus points after you spend $5,000 on purchases in the first 3 months from account opening.

-- Enjoy benefits such as 5x on travel purchased through Chase Ultimate Rewards®, 3x on dining, and 2x on all other travel purchases, and $50 annual Ultimate Rewards Hotel Credit, plus more.
+- Enjoy benefits such as 5x on travel purchased through Chase Travel℠, 3x on dining, select streaming services and online groceries, 2x on all other travel purchases, 1x on all other purchases, $50 Annual Chase Travel Hotel Credit, plus more.

 - Count on Trip Cancellation/Interruption Insurance, Auto Rental Collision Damage Waiver, Lost Luggage Insurance and more.

-- Get complimentary access to DashPass which unlocks $0 delivery fees and lower service fees for a minimum of one year when you activate by December 31, 2024.
+- Complimentary DashPass which unlocks $0 delivery fees & lower service fees for a min. of one year when you activate by 12/31/27.
+Plus, a $10 promo each month on non-restaurant orders.

 - Member FDIC

-- 5X points on Lyft rides through March 2025
+- 5X points on Lyft rides through September 2027

-- 5X points on travel purchased through Chase
+- 5X points on travel purchased through Chase Travel℠

 - 3X points on dining at restaurants worldwide